nishantbundela/llm_education/README.md

-This the repository that will contain the code to complete certain educational tasks using LLM APIs.
+This is the repository that will contain the code to complete certain educational tasks using LLM APIs.